Expressive speech delay in a two-year-old

 She also had many ultrasounds during the pregnancy, labour was prolonged and the baby was born with an extensive cone head.
 He also had a vitamin K shot at birth as well as Tylenol on several occasions.

 Hugo was already taking a number of good supplements.
-I adjusted their dose as follows:
+We adjusted their dose as follows:

 Vitamin D, 4000 IU per day, vitamin C, 500 mg twice a day, cod liver oil 1 tsp twice a day, probiotics powder for kids 3-4 tsp at night.

-I also recommended castor oil packs 2-3 times a week and Epsom salt baths to help with the constipation.
+I also educated the parents about castor oil packs 2-3 times a week and Epsom salt baths to help with the constipation.

 Then added Saccharum officinalis 6X, 2 pellets once a day (given for GI issues) and Chelidonium 6X 2 pellets twice a day (liver support.)

-Additionally I recommended the parents apply a few drops of essential oil of Frankinsense on the back of his neck under the skull once a day as a number of my other clients reported this to help with speech issues.
+Additionally we decided to try a few drops of essential oil of Frankinsense on the back of his neck under the skull once a day as a number of my other clients reported this to help with speech issues.

 After one week we added: